 Culture & Travel19 July 2021

 Milan, one of the fashion capitals of Europe, attracts attention with its unique museums reflecting its historical and cultural beauties as well as being the city where the heart of fashion beats.
-As in many European cities, Milan offers beautiful museums where the best examples of art, history, and culture are exhibited.
+As in many European cities, Milan offers beautiful museums where the best examples of art, history and culture are exhibited.
 Now is the time to take a look at the famous Milan museums, which are visited by many tourists every year.

-Italy's largest museum dedicated to science and technology, named after the incomparable artist, engineer, and scientist Leonardo da Vinci.
-It is located in the Sant'Ambrogio district, in a large and beautiful 16th-century cloister, close to Leonardo's former Milan residence and the site of his famous painting, The Last Supper.
-Starting from the Renaissance period, the museum illustrates macro and micro global developments in science and technology.
-The presentation is dynamic and accessible with over 13 interactive workshops and demonstrations (such as video games and immersive environments), making it a preferred museum, especially for families with children.
+Italy's largest museum dedicated to science and technology is named after the incomparable artist, engineer and scientist Leonardo da Vinci.
+It is located in the Sant'Ambrogio district, in a large and beautiful 16th-century convent, close to Leonardo's former Milan residence and the site of his famous painting, The Last Supper.
+Starting from the Renaissance period, the museum showcases macro and micro global developments in science and technology.
+The presentation is dynamic and accessible with over 13 interactive workshops and demonstrations (such as video games and immersive environments), making it a preferred museum especially for families with children.
 The museum also has all screen texts available in English.
-This unique museum, which should be visited mainly by technology enthusiasts, has taken its place among the most famous museums in Milan.
+This unique museum, which should be visited especially by technology enthusiasts, has taken its place among the most popular museums in Milan.

 As you can see, Milan more than deserves its worldwide reputation.
 If you want to do a small cultural trip, you can visit these museums in Milan.
 Have fun…